Yossrizal/word-game/README.md

 ## Run Locally

-The app fetches dictionary files (`dict/*.txt`), so you must serve it from HTTP/HTTPS.
+The app fetches dictionary files (`dict/*.txt`), so it expects HTTP/HTTPS.
+Spin up a lightweight static server from the project root:

 ```bash
 # from repo root